sirshuoshuo/Speech-Signal-Processing/labs/lab7/lab7report.md

 ## Conclusion

-In this lab, we have learned the basic principles of cepstrum and its applications in speech signal processing.
-We also learned how to use MATLAB to implement the algorithm and visualize the results.
-The results show that cepstrum can effectively separate the excitation source and the vocal tract response, which is useful for further analysis and processing of speech signals.
-We also learned how to use liftering to smooth the cepstrum and obtain a more interpretable spectrum.
-Overall, this lab has deepened our understanding of cepstrum and its applications in speech signal processing.
+In this lab, we have learned the basic principles of LPC, which is a useful method to predict the properties of differnt speech signals.